karlrobin/robinrundkvist.se/README.md

 .u-utility {}
 ```

-Read more about these ideas from my own source of inspiration, Harry Roberts of CSS Wizardry:
+Read more about these principles from Harry Roberts of CSS Wizardry:
 - BEM syntax: https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/
 - Namespacing: https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/